Borahulo/Phone-Number-Search/README.md

 clone the code

+cd to number-search

-From the directory type python3
+type the command python3 search.py

+follow directions